anycable/anycable/docs/embedded_nats.md

 AnyCable supports running a NATS server as a part of the `anycable-go` WebSocket server.
 Thus, you don't need any _external_ pub/sub services to build AnyCable clusters (i.e., having multiple WebSocket nodes).

+> 🎥 Check out this [AnyCasts episode](https://anycable.io/anycasts/flying-multi-regionally-with-nats/) to learn how to use AnyCable with embedded NATS on [Fly.io][fly]

 There are multiple ways to use this functionality:

 - [Single-server configuration](#single-server-configuration)